 As tour guides specializing in history and culture, we at Jerulita Travel run a number of qualified Jewish heritage tours in Eastern Europe and the Baltic States.

 We offer several pre-designed European tours in Lithuania, Latvia, Estonia, Poland, and Belarus.
-Due to the nature of heritage tourism or “root tours,” though, we often improvise and tailor custom-made itineraries for visitors, groups and individuals, looking to learn more about their origins.
-Daniel Gurevich, Manager of Jerulita, shares his insight on what makes a great heritage tour, and why the Jewish heritage tours at Jerulita Travel so special.
+Due to the nature of heritage tourism or “root tours,” though, we often improvise and tailor custom-made itineraries.
+It can be for groups or individuals travelers, looking to learn more about their origins.
+Daniel Gurevich, Manager of Jerulita, shares his insight on what makes a great heritage tour.
+And why the Jewish heritage tours at Jerulita Travel so special.

 What advice would you give to people looking to embark on a heritage tour?